a11599/pmi/README.md

 There are also other error codes, but those are only used internally and won't be returned by the API.

-## pmi.inc
+## `pmi.inc`

 The `pmi.inc` include file in the `src\pmi\api` folder contains definitions of PMI constants and structures for NASM.
 Constants are all uppercase, structures are all lowercase with snake_case naming.

-The `pmi(fn)` macro can be used to conveniently call PMI services from the application as long as the GS register points to the PMI public API jump table.
-The macro doesn't contain the call instruction itself for the sake of better readability of the appliction source code.
+The `pmi(fn)` macro can be used to conveniently call PMI services from the application as long as the `GS` register points to the PMI public API jump table.
+The macro doesn't contain the call instruction itself for the sake of better readability of the application source code.

 _Example: Terminate PMI application._